 When a person has a higher percentage of eosinophils without a known cause, they may have an eosinophilic disease, which can sometimes cause severe symptoms and significantly impact their life.3

 A majority of patients (74-84%) with severe asthma may have an eosinophilic phenotype as determined by routine blood test.
 Patients with severe eosinophilic asthma are often prone to having recurrent exacerbations.

 How Eosinophils Can Contribute to Disease

 Asthma is a chronic lung disease where inflammation in the lungs causes the airways to narrow.
-Not all asthma is the same, and for some people, including half of those with severe asthma, elevated eosinophil levels can be a key factor.1 Eosinophils become activated during certain immune responses and release proteins to target foreign antigens, like bacteria, which promote inflammation.
-In people with severe asthma, the increased number of these cells can cause swelling of the airways and reduced airflow, making it very difficult to breathe and increasing the risk of an asthma attack.2
+Not all asthma is the same, and for some people, including those with severe asthma, elevated eosinophil levels can be a key factor.4 Eosinophils become activated during certain immune responses and release granule proteins that can promote inflammation.
+In people with severe asthma, the increased number of these cells can cause swelling of the airways and reduced airflow, making it very difficult to breathe and increasing the risk of an asthma attack.5

 GSK’s Commitment to Improving Life with Eosinophilic Diseases

 GSK has been an established leader in eosinophil research for over 25 years.
 We are currently supporting more than 26 studies worldwide across 24 countries to progress eosinophil science with a goal of treating more patients and targeting different eosinophil-driven diseases.